dirtystylus/drupaldelphia-2016/drupal-beyond-browser.md

 ^ RESTful Web Services exposes entities and other resources as a RESTful web API.
 ^ Provides a service for serialization of data to and from formats such as JSON and XML.
 ^ Serializes entities using Hypertext Application Language (HAL) ^ This module implements basic user authentication using the HTTP Basic authentication provider.
+It faciliates the use of an username and password for authentication when making calls to the REST API.

 ---